wrmadsen/dev-public-opinion/README.md

 ### To-do:
 * Train data
-* Events data to explain or validate changes in public opinion (qualitative/visual validation)
+* Events data to explain or validate changes in public opinion (qualitative/visual validation), use Wikipedia, eg https://en.wikipedia.org/wiki/2019_in_Nigeria
 * Any traditional polling available?
 (A consideration when adding new countries)
 * Add other countries, including developed countries for comparison
 * Translate non-English tweets?
 (Lucas et al 2015; de Vries, Schoonevelde and Schumacher 2018)